Tesla announces record profit of $5.5 billion, promises more growth

 The electric Silverado will only go on sale in the first quarter of 2023.
 The company’s bet is that customers are willing to wait a little longer for a pickup with 30% more autonomy.

-While not the biggest car market, pickup trucks are especially important in the United States, in sales as well as image.
+Although not the biggest car market, pickup trucks are especially important in the United States, in terms of sales as well as image.

 autonomous car

-Musk also promised to “solve” the self-driving car problem: “I’d be shocked if we don’t have safer self-driving cars.” [que os dirigidos por] humans this year”.
+Musk also promised to “solve” the self-driving car problem: “I would be shocked if we don’t have safer self-driving cars.” [que os dirigidos por] humans this year”.

 It’s not the first time he’s made statements along these lines, but few in the industry believe the technology is this close to hitting the streets – not to mention the regulatory and legal implications still up in the air.